-- 1 Create a new ASP.NET Web Application project in your sample files folder called: Exercise1 - 2 Add a new Web Form item to the project called: mypage.aspx - 3 Add a Calendar control to the mypage.aspx page. - 4 Use QuickTasks to Auto Format the Calendar control to the Colorful 1 scheme. - 5 Change the ID property of the Calendar control to: CalendarColorful - 6 Add a new folder to the project called: Images - 7 Add the pattern.jpg file from the Images folder in your sample files folder to your new Images folder. - 8 Add a HTML Image control to the page using the HTML category of the ToolBox. - 9 Set the Src property of the new Image control to: Images/pattern.jpg - 10 Delete the About.aspx page. - 11 Set mypage.aspx to be the project's start page. - 12 Start the project in debug mode. - 13 Save your work.
+- 1 Create a new ASP.NET Web Forms Application project in your sample files folder called: Exercise1 - 2 Add a new Web Form item to the project called: mypage.aspx - 3 Add a Calendar control to the mypage.aspx page. - 4 Use QuickTasks to Auto Format the Calendar control to the Colorful 1 scheme. - 5 Change the ID property of the Calendar control to: CalendarColorful - 6 Delete the existing Images folder. - 7 Add a new Images folder. - 8 Add the pattern.jpg file from the Images folder in your sample files folder to your new Images folder. - 9 Add a HTML Image control to the page using the HTML category of the ToolBox. - 10 Set the Src property of the new Image control to: Images/pattern.jpg - 11 Set mypage.aspx to be the project's start page. - 12 Start the project in debug mode. - 13 Save your work.

-Q 7 Q 6 Q 5 Q 3 Right-click on the Images folder in the Solution Explorer.
+Q 8 Q 7 Q 5 Q 3 Right-click on the Images folder in the Solution Explorer.
 Click: Add→ Existing Item from the shortcut menu.
-Browse to the C:\Practice\ASP.NET\Images folder.
+Browse to the C:\Practice\ASP.NET45\ Images folder.
 Click on pattern.jpg and then click Add.
-This was covered in: Lesson 1-7: Manage a project with the Solution Explorer.
+This was covered in: Lesson 1-8: Add and remove files from a project.
 Right-click on Exercise1 in the Solution Explorer.
 Click Add→ New Folder from the shortcut menu.
-Type the name: Images This was covered in: Lesson 1-7: Manage a project with the Solution Explorer.
+Type the name: Images This was covered in: Lesson 1-8: Add and remove files from a project.
 Click on the calendar in Design view.
 Scroll down in the Properties window until you see the ID property.
-Click in the box that currently says Calendar1 and change the text to: CalendarColorful This was covered in: Lesson 1-12: Change properties in Design view.
+Click in the box that currently says Calendar1 and change the text to: CalendarColorful This was covered in: Lesson 1-13: Change properties in Design view.
 Double-click on mypage.aspx in the Solution Explorer.
 Click on the Design button at the bottom of the main panel.
 Drag a Calendar control from the ToolBox to the page.
-This was covered in: Lesson 1-14: Add controls to a page with the Toolbox.
+This was covered in: Lesson 1-15: Add controls to a page with the Toolbox.